 Boiling water is the foundation of camp cookery.
 It is the task that you will perform the most often.
 Whether you're making hot drinks on your bumper in the morning or trying to force down another freeze-dried meal in the backcountry, you'll be boiling water frequently and consistently.
 We timed how long it took to bring two cups of water to a boil with the main pot from each set and also threw in a 2-quart pot from our regular kitchen to see how it compared to the camping cookware.
 Our results varied considerably, as several factors can drastically affect boiling time.

 The type of metal the pot is cast from is an essential factor, as well as the diameter and depth of each pot.
-More than these variables, we found that the presence or absence of heat exchanging rings on the bottom of the pot inform the efficiency in our boil test.
+Even more than these variables, we found that the presence or absence of heat exchanging rings on the bottom of the pot inform the efficiency in our boil test.
 The average boil time of pots with flat bottoms was 3 minutes and 50 seconds.
 For the pots with heat exchange rings, the average boil time was almost a minute faster, at 2:56.
-(Note, of course, that the sample size of pots with heat exchange rings is much smaller.
-Nonetheless, we have confidence in our data).

-Heat exchanging rings decrease the boiling time by 24%.
+From the above you can conclude that heat exchanging rings decrease the boiling time by 24%.
 That is significant.
-You can expect the same sort of efficiency gains while melting snow, except that melting snow, takes even longer than boiling water.
+You can expect the same sort of efficiency gains, in terms of percentage, while melting snow, except that melting snow, takes even longer than boiling water.
 The gains compound in that case.
 If you are melting snow in your camping cook set, you need to consider a pot with heat exchanging rings.
+In a cold climate, relying entirely on melted snow (think Denali expedition, or high altitude ski traverses, or deep winter camping almost anywhere), an efficient snow melt set up can save literally hours a day and pounds of fuel weight over a long trip.

-The GSI Outdoors Bugaboo Camper took the same amount of time, and the MSR Quick 2 System was only 6 seconds longer.
+The GSI Outdoors Bugaboo Camper (and nearly identical Editors Choice GSI Pinnacle Camper) took the same amount of time, and the MSR Quick 2 System was only 6 seconds longer.
 The Optimus Terra HE Cookset has a heat exchanger element on the bottom of the largest of the two pots in the set, which helped it boil water in 2 minutes and 45 seconds!
-The Primus PrimeTech 2.3L pot also has heat exchanger fins and boiled the water in 3:07.
-The stainless steel MSR Alpine 2 Pot Set took three minutes and fifty-one seconds to boil, and the titanium set from Snow Peak took the longest at 4 minutes 15 seconds.
+The Primus PrimeTech 2.3L pot also has heat exchanger fins and boiled the test allotment of water in 3:07.
 The unique kettle included with the Best Buy Winterial 11 Piece Camping Cookware Set led the field of "flat bottomed" pots with a boiling time of 3:30.
+We attribute the fast boil time of the Winterial kettle to its shape, proportions, and tight-sealing lid over a small opening.
+If pot designers are listening, we'd dig a lightweight, 2-quart kettle with an opening big enough to get snow chunks into and heat exchanging fins on the bottom.
+This would be an unstoppable snow-melting machine!

 The lowest performers for this test were the backpacking specific models.
 Again, the narrow profile of the Snow Peak Titanium, MSR Trail Mini Duo, and G4Free Outdoor sets compromise cooking performance.
 The narrow profile concentrates heat on the bottom and, at least in the taller pots, compromises stirring efficacy.
 These models are made with packing easily in mind.
 They're mainly intended to boil water for dehydrated meals, cup-o-soups, and oatmeal packs, as this the diet you are more likely to be eating on the ultralight trail.